 · Even if it is permissible under state law, consider removing salary history questions from your Application for Employment and from the hiring process.

 DCSI is available to assist with establishing salary ranges and modifying hiring practices.
-If you need assistance or have questions on this topic, please contact us Mon-Fri 904-278-5383.
+If you need assistance with a Human Resources audit or have questions on this topic, please contact us Mon-Fri 904-278-5383.

 If your organization is a user of The HR Toolkit®, monthly compliance updates are emailed to you with any new State regulations or changes.